Skip to content

 Get Rid of the ‘Frequently Visited’ section from Safari browser

-Do you need to disable the 'Frequently Visited' section from the Safari browser on Mac and iPhone/iPad?
-Learn how to remove this section from the home screen layout.
+Do you need to disable the 'Frequently Visited' section from the Safari browser?
+Learn how to remove this section from the home screen of Mac and iPhone/iPad.

 info icon

-Note: Any changes made on Safari’s Start page in either device – Mac or iPhone will sync with other connected devices signed in with the same Apple ID or iCloud account.
-If you turn off Frequently Visited on a Mac computer, the Safari browser on iPhone will also hide the section.
+Note: Any changes made to the start page in either device – Mac or iPhone will sync with other connected devices signed in with the same Apple ID.
+If you turn off Frequently Visited on the Mac, the Safari on the iPhone will also hide the section.

 1. Launch the Safari browser on the Mac computer.

-2. Open a New Tab to view the Safari start page.
+2. Open a New Tab to view Safari’s start page.

 3. Click on the Customize button in the bottom right corner.